Can Hedgehogs Jump and Climb?

 Many hedgehog owners have asked if hedgehogs can jump and climb.
 While some owners assume they can, others are not sure if hedgehogs can jump or climb.
 Guess you’re in doubt too.

-While hedgehogs have good ability to climb, they can’t jump from one point to the other.
+While hedgehogs are really good at climbing, they can’t jump from one point to the other.
 These small mammals are quite adept at climbing up, however, they experience difficulty in climbing down.
-Most of the cases they fall, rather climbing down.
+In most cases, they fall, rather climbing down.

 This is due to their short round bodies, which do not entirely support climbing, unlike the long, narrow bodies of squirrels and monkeys.
 Being light footed, hedgehogs’ attempt at climbing is awkward and clumsy.